Eurotunnel Calais Terminal: History

 The main parts of the passenger terminal to be built were the platforms and overbridges that connect it to the A16, and thence to the rest of the autoroute network.
 The tunnel was officially opened on 6 May 1994, with services between Cheriton and Coquelles beginning in July the same year, when the first freight shuttles started running.
 Passenger services then started in December 1994.

 As a result of the Sangatte Protocol signed between France and the UK in 1991, juxtaposed controls have been established.
-Travellers going from Coquelles to Cheriton clear French exit checks as well as UK entry immigration and customs checks before boarding the train in Coquelles, rather than on arrival in Cheriton.
+Travellers going from Coquelles to Cheriton clear French exit checks and Customs as well as UK entry immigration and customs checks before boarding the train in Coquelles, rather than on arrival in Cheriton.

 Infrastructure

 The terminal consists of ten island platforms, with four overbridges connecting each platform to the autoroute.
 The overbridges are located at approximately equidistant points along the length of the platforms so that vehicles have to drive for as little distance as possible along the platforms themselves; vehicles unloaded from the front to the middle of the train would use the furthest bridge, while those unloaded from the centre to the rear would use the next bridge in, and vice versa for those vehicles embarking.
 The bridges at the western end of the platforms are intended for embarking vehicles, while those at the eastern end are for those disembarking.
 The island platforms are separated by single track, allowing vehicles to access the train from both sides.

 The terminal is located at the end of a loop connected to the route from the tunnel; trains exiting the tunnel travel anti-clockwise around this loop and then pull into the terminal, meaning the locomotive that pulled the train will remain at the front for the next service through the tunnel.
 The terminal at Cheriton also has a loop arrangement, but instead trains travel clockwise; this is intended to ensure equal wear on the flange of the wheels.

 The terminal has a larger loading gauge than the rest of the French network owing to the oversized trailers used to carry the road going vehicles.
 As a consequence, all maintenance of the rolling stock is undertaken within the small, self-contained Channel Tunnel rail network, with the major work carried out at the large maintenance facility at Coquelles.